MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 - *Send us your documentation comments*

-### What’s in this document
+### What's in this document

 This document is designed to make you aware of actions that you can complete to help make your Microsoft Dynamics GP data as secure as possible.

-Microsoft® Windows®, the foundation of Microsoft Dynamics GP, provides sophisticated standards-based network security.
+Microsoft&reg; Windows&reg;, the foundation of Microsoft Dynamics GP, provides sophisticated standards-based network security.
 In the broadest sense, security involves planning and considering tradeoffs.
 For example, a computer can be locked in a vault and only accessible to one system administrator.
 This computer